MultifokalHirn/.dotfiles/README.md

 ```bash
 pip install --upgrade pip pipx
 pipx ensurepath
 pipx install pdm ruff pre-commit virtualenvwrapper
 ```

 ### ruby

 macOS has a built-in version of `ruby`.
-However, it is highly advised to install a separate version for your own development using `brew`.

-System ruby:
+However, I highly advise installing *separate* `ruby` versions and *only* using those in when developing.
+On a fresh system, you will see the following behavior:

 ```bash
 which ruby